No results found

 What does the CPI measure?

-The CPI is reported monthly alongside the “inflation rate,” which, though reported monthly, is a measure of how much the CPI has risen or fallen in the last year on a percentage basis.
+The CPI is reported monthly alongside the “inflation rate,” which, though reported monthly, is a measure of percentage change in the CPI in the last year.

 What items does the CPI track?